In 1984, Nike collaborated with Michael Jordan to create an exclusive sneaker line, the Air Jordans.

 Michael Jordan, the superstar basketball player, catapulted Nike into the household name we know today.

 Influencers are people who have an active, sizable audience (usually on social media) and the ability to influence their audience to do something.

 Influencer marketing is the practice of working with influencers to promote your brand’s message, products or services.
-On the same subject : 10 Lead Generation Tactics That Work (With Examples).
+See the article : 13 Free Ways to Promote Your Business.

 There are a few reasons why you should do influencer marketing.
-On the same subject : How to Write an Irresistible Headline in 3 Easy Steps.
+On the same subject : 5 Reasons Why Their SEO Rocks.

 1. Persuade their audience to take action

 Influencers hold sway over your target audience.
-Read also : How to Create a Winning Content Strategy.
+This may interest you : Blog SEO: The Complete Guide.
 It’s in the name itself—they influence.
 That means they’re able to inspire their following to take action.
 Most importantly, to buy.